stac-extensions/projection/README.md

 | proj:centroid    | [Centroid Object](#centroid-object) | Coordinates representing the centroid of the Item (in lat/long) |
 | proj:shape       | \[integer]      | Number of pixels in Y and X directions for the default grid |
 | proj:transform   | \[number]       | The affine transformation coefficients for the default grid  |

+At least one of the fields MUST be specified, but it is RECOMMENDED to provide more information as detailed in the [Best Practices section](#best-practices) so that, for example, GDAL can read your data without issues.

+Also, [version 1.0.0](https://github.com/stac-extensions/projection/releases/tag/v1.0.0) of this extension required `proj:epsg` (either as integer or null) in Item Properties.
+This is not required anymore, but it is still recommended to additionally provide an EPSG code whenever available.

+Generally, it is preferrable to provide the projection information on the Asset level as they are specific to assets and may not apply to all assets.
+For example, if you provide a smaller and unlocated thumbnail, having the projection information in the Item Properties would imply that the projection information also applies to the thumbnail if not specified otherwise in the asset.
+You may want to add the EPSG code to the Item Properties though as this would provide an easy way to filter for specific EPSG codes in an API.
+In this case you could override the EPSG code for the thumbnail on the asset level.

 ### Additional Field Information